TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-setup/Index.rst

 .. container:: table-row

    Property
-         <fieldname>.disabled
+         <field name>.disabled

    Data type
          boolean

    Description
-         This setting hides the option with the name <fieldname> in the module User Settings.
+         This setting hides the option with the name <field name> in the module User Settings.

          You can find the names of the fields in the Module "Configuration".